How Long Does It Take to Become a Nurse?

 Students graduate with an MSN and are entry-level practitioners.

-The MENP program at Elmhurst College includes 21 courses and takes two years to complete.
+The MENP program at Elmhurst University includes 21 courses and takes two years to complete.
 The program is rigorous, with students immediately beginning clinical courses while integrating master’s-level theory courses.

 How Long Does it Take to Become a Nurse at Elmhurst?